nmlau/octopress/source/_posts/2015-12-03-favorite-tools-and-tricks.markdown

 * ctrl+cmd+up/down arrows, swap rows up and down.
 * ctrl+shift+up/down arrows, quickly spawn multiple cursors for some efficient editing.
 * cmd+k then cmd+b, hide/show sidebar
+* ctrl+shift+k, delete the current line your cursor is on
+* Many many more, but I don't want to go overboard

 ### OS X